-A student may be denied the opportunity to pre-register, register, receive quarterly grade reports, use university facilities, or to be issued a transcript, statement of credits, or diploma if the student is in default or is identified as being in default on any payment, has not submitted required documents, or is otherwise in default by virtue of fees or property owed to the University or any school or division thereof.
-Administrative holds may be placed on a student by agencies such as: Accounting, Admissions, Bookstore, Finance, Financial Aid, Housing, Library, Records, Security, etc.
+A student may be denied the opportunity to preregister, register, receive quarterly grade reports, use university facilities, or to be issued a transcript, statement of credits, or diploma if the student is in default or is identified as being in default on any payment, has not submitted required documents, or is otherwise in default by virtue of fees or property owed to the University or any of its schools or divisions.
+Administrative holds may be placed on a student by agencies such as Accounting, Admissions, Bookstore, Finance, Financial Aid, Housing, Library, Records, or Security.